Tomas Eneroth

 Karl Tomas Eneroth (born 4 December 1966) is a Swedish former politician of the Social Democrats who served as Minister for Infrastructure from 2017 to 2022, leader of the Social Democrats in the Swedish Riksdag from 2014 to 2017 and Member of the Riksdag from 1994 to 2025, representing Kronoberg County.
 He was President by age in the Riksdag from 2022 to 2025.

 From 2010 to 2014, he served as deputy leader of the Committee on Social Insurance.
 He has previously been leader of the same committee, as well as leader of the Committee on Industry and Trade.
 In 2011, he was mentioned as a possible candidate to replace Håkan Juholt as leader of the party.

-He will become chairman of the ABF, the Workers' Educational Association, on 1 May 2025.
+He is currently the chairman of the ABF, the Workers' Educational Association, since 1 May 2025.